pauliacomi/pauliacomi.github.com/about.md

 of key performance indicators from large datasets and automation.
 I am self taught in Python and C++ and know my way around many other IT areas.

-Originally from Tulcea, Romania, I have also lived in Manchester, UK during my undergraduate studies and then in Marseille, France throughout my PhD.
-I tend to consider myself just a citizen of Planet Earth.